Rohana Weerasinghe

-DR. Rohana Weerasinghe (born February 18, 1949), is a Sri Lankan musician, composer and singer.
+Dr. Rohana Weerasinghe (born 18 February 1949) is a Sri Lankan musician, composer and singer.

 Early life

 Weerasinghe was born on 18 February 1949 in Algiriya, Matara in southern Sri Lanka.
 He was the youngest child to his parents Henry Weerasinghe and Sepalin Weerasinghe.
 In 1954, Weerasinghe started schooling from Good Shepard Family Convent in Nuwara Eliya, and later moved to Vidyachakra Buddhist School Ruwan Eliya, Welimada Maha Vidyalaya, Pannipitya Dharmapala Vidyalaya and Gamini Maha Vidyalaya Nuwara Eliya.

 In 1977, Weerasinghe married to Leela Beatrice De Silva, a dancing teacher in profession.
 They had two sons, Kalindu Gajaba and Chirath Kanishka.

-His cousin daughter Priyani Jayasinghe was also a popular actress in Sri Lanka, who sang the popular hits Kandula Niwannam and Sundara Hadakata.
-She was killed at the age of 51 by her husband using a pair of scissors on 18 July 2018.

 Music

 Weerasinghe learnt the basics of music from K.V.S Perera Kithsiri Aluthge.
 He was able to enter the Government Music School of Sri Lanka for further studies in Oriental Music by mastering Sitar.
 Later he joined maestro Premasiri Khemadasa as a Sitar player in his Orchestra.
 Weerasinghe became a key Sitar player for music concerts of prominent Singers in Sri Lanka such as Victor Ratnayake's Sa, Nanda Malini's Shrawana Aradhana and Sanath Nandasiri's Swarna Kundala.